 How does the student document their learning experiences?
-Students keep a time log and daily diary that details the amount of time and what they are doing in the cooperating laboratory...the log and daily diary must be initialed daily by the person who is supervising their learning experience, and signed weekly.
-The completed page must be signed by an instructor or lab manager before the STUDENT uploads it to their course.
-Development of the required laboratory competencies can be documented by personnel in the Cooperating Laboratory using forms provided by the College to the student within their course shell.
+Students keep a time log and daily diary that details the amount of time and what they are doing in the cooperating laboratory...the log and daily diary must be initialed daily by the person who is supervising their learning experience, and signed weekly before submission.
+Entries must be handwritten.
+These documents are submitted weekly to the online CANVAS class.

 When do the courses start and finish?
-The fall semester begins in mid-August and ends in mid-December.
-The spring semester begins in January and ends in mid-May.
-In rare and unusual circumstances, a student may receive an "I" (incomplete) grade and extend the time to complete the course.
+The fall semester begins in mid-August and continues for 16-weeks to mid-December.
+The spring semester begins in mid-January and continues for 16-weeks to mid-May.
+Summer courses are 8-weeks starting in June.

 For what courses would we provide a Cooperating Laboratory experience?
 This depends on each individual student's curriculum plan.
-The student can tell you how many and which courses they are taking.
 This also depends on the volume and variety of testing and staffing situation in your laboratory.
-The College staff, upon review of information about your laboratory, will determine its suitability to be a Cooperating Laboratory for the various courses in the MLT Program. (heme, coag, micro, ua, bf, phleb)
+The College staff, upon review of information about your laboratory, will determine its suitability to be a Cooperating Laboratory for the various courses in the MLT Program.

 Who are the instructors for the courses?
-The MLT instructors are Karen Gunther, Andrea Thompson, Heather Scott, Risa Bayliff, Patience Lahita, Nishka McKenzie.
+The MLT instructors are Karen Gunther, Andrea Thompson, Heather Scott, Risa Bayliff, Patience Lahita, Tyler Brown.
 The student can tell you the name of the instructor for each course as they are enrolled.